 Learning to speed up your reading is a skill, which means it’s something that can be taught, practiced, and improved.
 You can improve the rate at which you read by using a few of these handy speed reading techniques recommended by Jim Kwik.

 1. Don’t subvocalize when you read

 Subvocalization is the act of silently pronouncing each word in your head as you read.
-It’s something many people unconsciously do when they read, but trust us — if you want to learn how to read faster, you’ll need to nip this habit in the bud.
+It’s something many people unconsciously do when they read, but it only hampers your reading speed and distracts you from the inherent meaning of the text.
+So if you want to learn how to read faster, you’ll need to nip this habit in the bud.

-One trick that may help you hone in on subvocalization is to focus on one word on the page and stare at it in silence for as long as you’re able to.
+One trick that may help is to focus on one word on the page and stare at it in silence for as long as you’re able to.
 There will definitely be some form of subvocalization at first, but see if you can sit and wait for it to subside.
 Eventually, you’ll be able to see the word without saying it aloud in your head.

 2. Preview what you’re about to read

 It’s more challenging to comprehend what you’re reading when you have little to no idea what it’s about.
 So before you sit down to read something, especially if it’s a challenging text, preview the document first.